 Myths circulate our lives in every field, and myths about hair loss are a plenty.
 In fact myths sometimes stop us from doing things that actually may turn out to be good for us.
 Women take a lot of care of their hair as it symbolizes beauty, pride and plays a major role as a style statement.
 Dwelling on myths can cause your hair to fall ironically.
 So get your facts right and read about the common myths about hair loss.

 Myth: women don’t go bald

 This statement is totally wrong and should be erased from the minds of people.
 Baldness is not only subjected towards men.
 Female pattern baldness is very hereditary and a crucial problem that affects a lot of women.
 A man actually looks good even bald, but this is not the case with us women.
 We tend to lose our hair even when we are approaching menopause.
 Women experience thinning of the hair and plenty of hair fall, whereas men lose their hair in a specific area.
 Also the production of the DHT hormone is not the one and only cause of hair fall.
-It does cause hair to fall, but there are other reasons too like stress, poor diet, pregnancy, certain medications, cancer therapies, dandruff and psychological disorders to name a few.
+It does cause hair to fall, but there are other reasons too like stress, poor diet, pregnancy, certain medications, cancer therapies, dandruff, using chemical based shampoos unlike natural shampoo and psychological disorders to name a few.

 Myth: hair growth is stimulated by consumption of protein

 Consuming protein in excess does not encourage hair growth.
 It can be harmful to your health.
 One should eat a balanced meal with a healthy amount of nutrients, vitamins and protein to affect hair growth.

 Over styling of the hair has got nothing to do with baldness.
 It however can affect the quality of your hair making it dry and brittle.
 So coloring, blow-drying and using hair products does not make you bald, but look good.